 - Performance: $26 a month.
 Full ecommerce features including real-time shipping rates and abandoned cart emails.

-Ecommerce: Yup, Weebly do online stores too, complete with the ability to sell all kinds of products (physical, digital and services), and a shipping and tax calculator.
+- Ecommerce: Yup, Weebly do ecommerce stores too, complete with the ability to sell all kinds of products (physical, digital and services), and a shipping and tax calculator.

 Why choose Weebly over Squarespace?
 They’re pretty even when it comes to features like ecommerce, SEO and blogs, but Weebly has the advantage when it comes to building bigger sites.

 Feel free to check out our in-depth comparison of Weebly and Squarespace to learn more.